What is an embedded system?

 Because of this, embedded systems must be reliable, since a fault will probably result in the failure of a wider system function or an app, and fixing this can be a challenge.

 Even though embedded systems used to be based on simple microprocessors, modern ones are usually designed from microcontrollers that come with a specific amount of built-in memory.
 The difference is that microprocessors only contain a central processing unit, which means that ROM and RAM must be added externally.

 These systems appear in a number of forms, with some being stand-alone systems that don’t even have a host, like a video games console.
 They run certain tasks to a fixed schedule and are a real-time embedded system.
 A “Network-embedded” system is another example which, as you can probably guess from the name, is a device with a network connection like a mobile phone.

 Key features of an embedded system

-Other characteristics of an embedded system are that they are completely reactive, communicating through sensors or actuators.
-If they don't offer the right response in real-time, the response is considered incorrect and they will not function.
+Embedded systems are also characterised by their reactive nature.
+They communicate entirely through sensors or actuators, and if the right response isn’t provided in real-time, the response is considered incorrect and they will not function.

 Examples of embedded systems

 Examples of embedded systems aren’t hard to find – chances are that you interact with at least a few of such devices on a daily basis.
 This is because embedded systems are seen in an overwhelming majority of consumer products, from something as small as your Fitbit watch, to your home’s central heating system.